LightBitsLabs/los-csi/docs/src/workload_deployment/helm/block_workload_helm.md

 ## Deploy Block PVC and POD

-This Chart will install the following resources:
+This chart will install the following resources:

-- A `PVC` named `example-block-pvc` referencing previous defined `StorageClass`
+- A `PVC` named `example-block-pvc` referencing the previous defined `StorageClass`
 - A `POD` named `example-block-pod` using `example-block-pvc`

 ### Deploy Block Workload